Toy City Nuremberg

 Across Germany there are a good 11,000 people currently working in toy production, around half of whom are based in the Metropolitan Region of Nuremberg.
 They are joined by many employees of the companies that have specialised in the development and distribution of toys such as VEDES, the retailer with one of the longest traditions in the European toy sector, or TÜV Rheinland, one of the world’s leading toy testers.

 To make sure that the theme of toys also comes alive for the rest of the Nuremberg population and for tourists to the city throughout the Toy Fair, the Toy City initiative, together with numerous partners in the heart of the city of Nuremberg, is putting on a lively fringe programme.
 The ToyCity event programme gives international retailers and buyers a unique opportunity to explore Nuremberg, the city of toys, and to enjoy generous visitor benefits.
-The colourful supporting programme includes, for example, a guided city tour and the ToyCocktail, which is served at several bars around the town.
+The colourful supporting programme includes, for example, a guided tour at the House of Games ("Haus des Spielens") and the ToyCocktail, which is served at several bars around the town.

 Tourists and locals alike can also find out more about Nuremberg’s toy tradition for themselves by following a guided trail through the old town, taking part in the Nuremberg Games Festival, or watching the südpunkt TIPP-KICK city tournament.
 Who said toys were just for children!